The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.md

 ## Setup

+### System Requirements

+To build the binaries and run `gcd` through the flow:

+- Minimum: 1 CPU core and 4GB RAM.
+- Recommend: 4 CPU cores and 16GB of RAM.

+---

+**NOTE**

+`gcd` is a small design, thus requires less computational power.
+Larger designs may require better hardware.

+---

+### Building and Installing the Software

 There are currently two options to get OpenROAD Flow setup:

 - Build from sources using Docker, [instructions here](./BuildWithDocker.md).